responsum-team/nola-ios-sdk-distro/README.md

     }
 ```

-- Upon choosing the airport and the language, it instantiates a new socket wit repopulated connection params for the airport.
+- Upon selecting the airport and the language, it instantiates a new socket with pre-populated connection parameters for the airport.
-- It also instantiates a UIKit View Controller: `ChatViewController` for the chosen language (to init the speech recognizer with that language)
+- It also instantiates a UIKit view controller, ChatViewController, for the chosen language (to initialize the speech recognizer with that language).

-It provides a `delegate` which returns all needed properties.
+It provides a delegate that returns all the necessary properties.

-You should then make an instance of `SocketProxy` from `reschatproxy` package.
+You should then create an instance of SocketProxy from the reschatproxy package.
-(The idea behind the proxy is the ability to use the socket with different UI framework such as AppKit or SwiftUI).
+(The idea behind the proxy is to allow the socket to be used with different UI frameworks, such as AppKit or SwiftUI.)

 ### Putting it all together